ProtonPratt/Osn_final/README.md

                - READ test.txt

 6. **Troubleshooting**
-       -Check if ports 8080, 8081, 8082 are available
+                 - Check if ports 8080, 8081, 8082 are available
-       -Ensure all components are running in correct order -Verify network connectivity between components
-       -Check system logs for error messages
+                  - Ensure all components are running in correct order -Verify network connectivity between components -Check system logs for error messages